mapsplugin/cordova-plugin-googlemaps/README.md

 - Updated Google Maps SDK for iOS to 1.11.0
  - Will fix some bugs on iOS 9
  - with BITCODE support
- - fixed some blank map problems
+ - fixed blank map problems

 **v.1.3.4 - 10/15/2015**